 Necia joined Hafan Cymru in 2005 working in the beautiful County of Pembrokeshire.
 Initially her role was a project co-ordinator working directly with clients accessing support, she then became a senior practitioner and later the County Manager in Pembrokeshire.

-Her current role as Deputy head of operations for South Wales calls on ger experience of housing and homelessness as well as her knowledge of issues affecting individuals who have and are experiencing Domestic abuse.
+Her current role as Deputy Head of Operations for South Wales calls on her experience of housing and homelessness as well as her knowledge of issues affecting individuals who have and are experiencing Domestic Abuse.

-She’s also novice runner and loves to walk with her dogs in her spare time.
+She’s also a novice runner and loves to walk with her dogs in her spare time.